transdigiware/blockchain/howto/ibp-console-manage.md

 By default, the logs of your nodes are collected locally within your cluster.
 You can also use {{site.data.keyword.cloud_notm}} services or a third-party service to collect, store, and analyze the logs from your network.
 For more information, see Logging and monitoring cluster health for the [{{site.data.keyword.IBM_notm}} Kubernetes Service](/docs/containers?topic=containers-health#health){: external} or [OpenShift](/docs/openshift?topic=openshift-health){: external}.
 It is recommended that you take advantage of the [{{site.data.keyword.cloud_notm}} LogDNA](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-kube#kube){: external} service that allows you to easily parse the logs in real time.
 See this [tutorial](/docs/blockchain?topic=blockchain-ibp-LogDNA) on using LogDNA with the {{site.data.keyword.blockchainfull_notm}} Platform.

-## Updating your nodes
+## Upgrading your nodes
 {: #ibp-console-manage-patch}

 The underlying {{site.data.keyword.IBM_notm}} Hyperledger Fabric docker images for the peer, CA, and ordering nodes might need to be updated over time, for example, with security updates or to a new Fabric point release.
-The **Update available** text on a node tile is the indicator that such an update is available and can be installed on the node whenever you are ready.
-Unless otherwise noted in the [Release notes](/docs/blockchain?topic=blockchain-release-notes-saas-20), these updates are optional, but recommended.
-You cannot update nodes that have been imported into the console.
+The **Upgrade available** text on a node tile is the indicator that such a patch is available and can be installed on the node whenever you are ready.
+Unless otherwise noted in the [Release notes](/docs/blockchain?topic=blockchain-release-notes-saas-20), these upgrades are optional, but recommended.
+You cannot upgrade nodes that have been imported into the console.

-Updates are applied to nodes one at a time.
-While the update is being applied, the node is unavailable to process requests or transactions.
+The best practice is to apply upgrades to one node at a time.
+While the upgrade is being applied, the node is unavailable to process requests or transactions.
 Therefore, to avoid any disruption of service, whenever possible you should ensure another node of the same type is available to process requests.
-Installing updates on a node takes about a minute to complete and when it  is complete, the node is ready to process requests.
+Upgrading a node takes about a minute to complete and when the update is complete, the node is ready to process requests.
 {:note}

-To apply an update to a node, open the node tile and click the **Update available** button.
-You cannot update nodes that you imported to the console.
+For information about how to upgrade a node, check out [Upgrading to the latest version of Fabric](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-upgrade).

 ## Kubernetes cluster expiration
 {: #ibp-console-manage-console-cluster-expiration}